More Inventory Management Topics

 What is multichannel inventory management?

-Multichannel inventory management is the process of keeping track of inventory from different sales sources and storage locations.
-This includes inventory for ecommerce, retail, marketplace and wholesale.
-With multichannel inventory management, your company can easily oversee stock levels, reorders, and inventory forecasting, so you can accurately plan for inventory turnover every quarter.
+Multichannel inventory management is the process of keeping track of inventory from different sales sources and storage locations for ecommerce, retail, marketplace and wholesale.
+With multichannel inventory management, you can easily oversee stock levels, reorders, and inventory forecasting to accurately plan for inventory turnover.